grpc/proposal/L98-requiring-cpp14.md

 gRPC has been requiring C++11 from 2017 by
 [Allow C++ in gRPC Core Library](L6-core-allow-cpp.md).
-As all compilers that gRPC supports is now capable of C++14, gRPC is going to require C++14 to benefit from new C++14 features.
+As all compilers that gRPC supports are now capable of C++14, gRPC is going to require C++14 to benefit from new C++14 features.

 ## Proposal